jodycola/TypeScript-Weather-App/README.md

 URL: https://typescript-weather.netlify.app/

 ## Getting Started

+You will need an Openweatherapp key to make request.
+Sign up [here](https://openweathermap.org/api)

+Inside `Services` > `WeatherService.ts` and paste this into it
+`const key: string = (<YOUR_PERSONAL_KEY> as string)`

-You may need to clone this repo to get the most of application.
+You may need to clone this repo to get the most of application

 After cloning you should run
 `npm install & npm start`

 This should open localhost in the browser and you should be all set

 ## Features
 - Search for a city and get the weather